Look at those crumbs, isn’t it just dreamy?

 Instructions

-• Lightly oil your fingers and gently pat the dough down, then fold the four sides of the dough into itself (like closing the flaps of a cardboard box).
+- Lightly oil your fingers and gently pat the dough down, then fold the four sides of the dough into itself (like closing the flaps of a cardboard box).
 Turn the dough over so it is seam side down, generously drizzle with olive oil, and coat thoroughly.
-Let it rise for another 4-6 hours.
+Let it rise for another 4-6 hours in the oven turned off.
 The dough should double in size and spread to fit most of the pan.

 Just made this recipe and had my first 2 pieces and it came out wonderful!
 Nice and light, crispy on the bottom, a nice little bit of chewy- yet crunchy- on the top.
 I’m fairly seasoned home baker but I’ve only made one boule and a few discard recipes like English muffins, pancakes, and crackers.
 This also the first loaf from a new starter, so it’s a two-fer!
 Success on both fronts!